-Virtually 70% of high level gymnasts have experienced psychological blocking – the inability to perform a skill previously performed with ease.
+Virtually 70% of high level gymnasts have experienced psychological blocking.
+Psychological blocking which is also commonly called mental block is the inability to perform a skill previously performed with ease.
 Only a small percentage of these athletes experience blocking to the point that it disrupts their performance.
 Nonetheless, for those who do, the experience is devastating.

 Occasionally, a clear-cut starting point identifies the origin of the psychological blocking problem – a serious fall, a near catastrophe or a painful collision may precipitate the blocking.
 Perhaps, observing such events happening to another was the precipitating condition.
 More often, however, the cause is difficult to pinpoint.
 Our research shows that blocking has a number of predictable characteristics (Feigley, Robbins & Berger, 1989):